Faaizz797/BlooCartApp/README.md

 - **Cart & Checkout:** A smooth and secure checkout process, allowing you to manage your cart and complete purchases with ease.
 - **Order Tracking:** Keep track of your orders with real-time updates so you always know when your items will arrive.

-## 🎯 Why My Store?
+## 🎯 Why BluMarket?

 Because shopping should be simple, enjoyable, and tailored to your needs!
-Whether you're looking for the latest fashion, must-have gadgets, or everyday essentials, My Store makes it all possible with just a few taps.
+Whether you're looking for the latest fashion, must-have gadgets, or everyday essentials, BluMarket makes it all possible with just a few taps.

 ## 📸 Screenshots